 The Quinceañera Toast

 All of your guests will be standing following your main entrance.
 Take advantage of this by going immediately into the Quinceañera toast.
 This is typically done near the MC, DJ, or a microphone.
 Have your parents and padrinos stand by your side so that they too offer words of appreciation to your guests.

 The Quinceañera Dinner

 If you’re having a traditional Quinceañera, the change of the slippers and the dance of the last doll will follow the dinner.
 Then, the father and daughter dance will proceed, leading into the Quinceañera waltz.
-So that the excitement of your Quince does not drop, be ready to perform your Quinceañera surprise dance as soon as dinner or the father and daughter dance is over.
+So that the excitement of your Quince does not drop, be ready to perform your surprise dance right after.

 Taking advantage of the festive environment that your Quinceañera surprise dance creates, and that your court is on the dance floor, have each of them select a random guest from the room to take them to the dance floor.
 And with this, the party will begin!